👩💻dbt Core integration

 Once the GitHub app has been installed on a repository, it is used for a number of tasks:

 When refreshing your dbt metadata, the app is used to retrieve a private URL to download your repository as a .zip file.
-This URL is then sent to a temporary isolated virtual machine (VM), which downloads the zip file, unpacks the contents into a temporary directory, and executes
+This URL is then sent to a temporary isolated virtual machine (VM), which downloads the zip file, unpacks the contents into a temporary directory, and executes dbt parse

 .
-The generated artifact files (likemanifest.json
+The generated artifact files (like manifest.json

-) are then extracted from the VM, and the VM is deleted.When committing to GitHub, the app is used to generate commits and open pull requests in your repository.
+When committing to GitHub, the app is used to generate commits and open pull requests in your repository.

 (Optionally) if you choose to change your commit authorship to your GitHub account, the app is used to verify your identity and view your GitHub email address.